This article was first published in the German language, December 2018.

 Before proceeding with the study of eschatology from a Full-Preterist perspective, Biblical history speaks repeatedly of how the people of Israel rebelled against God and fell into idolatry.
 Essentially, they broke the Sinaitic Covenant time and time again.
 It wasn’t just about committing a sin, but it was about the fact that sin broke the covenant.

-This ultimately caused the split between the North (Israel) and the South (Judea).
+This ultimately caused the divide between the North (Israel) and the South (Judea).
 It led to the invasion of the Assyrians and Babylonians and ultimately to the first destruction of Jerusalem’s first temple build by Salomon.

 By the time Jesus came on the scene, many of the religious leadership had fallen into a state of apostasy.
 In many places throughout the four Gospels, Jesus reaffirms this point, which John the Baptist said about the Pharisee’s, Sadducee’s, and Teacher’s of the Law, when they were addressed as serpents, and a generation of vipers.
 (Matthew 23:33) This is a clear indicator that among the sincere and upright Pharisee’s, Sadducee’s, and teacher’s of the Law there were some who had turned to Satan through an idolatrous system of worship.
 They were the descendants of those whose genealogy reaches back beyond Cain, directly to the Serpent in the garden of Eden.
 Do I mean they were biological descendants of the serpent?
 No. The emphasis is more on the believe system they adopted.
 They were the left over descendants of those who worshiped the golden calf and rose up to play (which is a discrete way of saying they were having sex orgies in honor of their pagan gods), whilst Moses was in the mountain talking to Yahweh.
 They were the ones who formed a secret Cabal to maintain control of the Temple with their dark secretive occult influence within the Sanhedrin, which were the assemblies of either twenty-three or seventy-one elders, who were appointed to sit as a tribunal in every city in the ancient Land of Israel.